Shaurya-ey/SANJAYA-LINK/README.md

 | PCB Manufacturing | Printed circuit board | 1 | 24.14 | |
 | **Shipping** | **Shipping fee** | 1 | 13.01 | |
 | **TOTAL** |  |  | **112.65 USD** | |

+# Note:
+- i've included everything including shipping in the BOM.
+- I'm building 2 LoRa boards so that i can verify and use them in my future projects.